 A limited amount of makeup and jewelry is permitted.
 The only permissible visible piercings are through the ears.
 Those piercings should be kept to a minimal number and in the lower lobe.
 Gauges are not permitted.
 Headpieces and scarves are not permitted.

 Nails:

 Artificial nails or any addition to natural nails is not allowed.
 Nail polish must be kept neatly applied at all times.
+Pointy and long nails are not permitted.

 Hair: